Fruit of the Holy Spirit

 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.

-Now those who belong to Christ Jesus have crucified the flesh with its passions and desires.
+Now those who belong to Christ Jesus have

 If we live by the Spirit, let us also walk by the Spirit.
 Let us not become boastful, challenging one another, envying one another.